-Project finance has been the mainstay for long-term financing of capital-intensive projects within South Africa for more than two decades.
-This position is likely to continue unchanged in the short- to-medium term, especially with the South African government increasingly looking to leverage private sector and development finance funding for energy, transportation and social infrastructure projects.2
+Project finance has been the backbone for long-term financing of capital-intensive projects within South Africa for close to 25 years.
+The status quo is likely to be maintained in the foreseeable future, primarily as a result of the South African government committing to partner with the private sector, multilateral development banks and development finance institutions to augment their funding of infrastructure projects.